 For a self-guided career planning tool, FOCUS II is a good option.
 Students can log in (access code: auburn) and complete self-assessments that will guide them in exploring a variety of major and career options.
 This does not need an interpretation, but our office has created a variety of class assignments based on the information that we are happy to provide if needed.

 Please contact Addye Buckley-Burnell at firstname.lastname@example.org if this is something you would like to learn more about this or make arrangements for your course.

-**Please do not assign students to use our eResume review service for class assignments.
+**Please do not assign students to use our Electronic Resume Review service for class assignments.
 We wish to avoid delays for your students or those needing their resumes for immediate applications.**

 Mock interviews are another popular service and class assignment.
 If this is something you plan to include in your syllabus, please let us know as far in advance as possible so that we may work with you to put together appropriate

-questions, review guidelines, and find ideal time periods in the semester to avoid scheduling issues for your students.
+questions, review guidelines and find ideal time periods in the semester to avoid scheduling issues for your students.

-InterviewStream is also a great option if you would like to require your students practice interviewing but do not want to have them schedule appointments.
+InterviewStream is also a great option if you would like to require your students to practice interviewing but do not want to have them schedule appointments.
 This online system allows you as an instructor to create interviews in the system for your students to complete via webcam.
 Once completed, you are able to critique and give feedback to the students directly in the system.
 This is a great option that we are happy to provide you detailed instructions.

 The University Career Center offers a variety of career events throughout the year and appreciate you encouraging your students to attend.
 Many instructors offer extra credit for attending the events and we are happy to provide you with a list of attendees to make this easier to track.
-If you require your students attend a career fair, please stress the importance of the professional dress code and encourage them to use the Campus Career Closet for free professional attire.
+If you require your students to attend a career fair, please stress the importance of the professional dress code and encourage them to use the Campus Career Closet for free professional attire.

 Last modified: January 13, 2021